Regina Hall: Personal life

+Around 2004, Hall's mother was diagnosed with scleroderma, a rare autoimmune disease.

+Hall announced in November 2010 that she would be writing for Ability.

 In 2010, when she was 40, Hall unsuccessfully tried to become a Catholic nun after a bad break-up, having previously wanted to become one at the age of 14.
 In the latter case, she was refused for being too old, as the cut-off age is 39.

 In 2014, she signed as an ambassador for Elizabeth Taylor's White Diamonds.